-Investors for whom principal protection is the most important consideration have a wealth of options to consider from among bonds and bond mutual funds.
-While low risk also equates to low return, many investors – such as retirees and those who need to access their savings for a specific need within one to two years – are more than willing to give up some yield to be able to sleep at night.
+Investors for whom principal protection is the most important consideration have an abundance of options to consider from bonds and bond mutual funds.
+While low risk also equates to low return, many investors—such as retirees and those who need to access their savings for a specific need within 1–2 years—are more than willing to give up some yield to be able to sleep at night.
 With that in mind, here are the leading options in the low-risk segment of the fixed income market.

-These are the safest investment there is, since they’re backed by the government, and they’re guaranteed not to lose principal.
-They don’t offer exceptional yields, but that isn’t the point.
-If you want to keep your money absolutely safe, savings bonds are the best option.
-They’re easy to buy through TreasuryDirect, and they’re tax-free on both the state and local levels.
-In addition, they may also be tax-free on the federal level is used to pay for education.
-The one drawback is that they aren’t as liquid as some other types of investments – you can’t cash them in within the first year of their life, and if you have to cash them in within the first five years, you will pay a three-month interest penalty.
+These are the safest investment since they’re backed by the government and guaranteed not to lose principal.
+They don’t offer exceptional yields, but that isn’t the point; if you want to keep your money safe, savings bonds are the best option.
+They’re easy to buy through TreasuryDirect, and tax-free on both the state and local levels.
+They may also be tax-free on the federal level if used to pay for education.
+The one drawback is that they aren’t as liquid as some other types of investments.
+You can’t cash them in within the first year of their life, and if you have to cash them in within the first five years, you will pay a three-month interest penalty.

-Certificates of deposit and bank savings accounts are among the safest options you will find in the fixed income universe, but with two caveats.
-One, be sure the institution where you hold your money is FDIC-insured, and two, make sure your total account is below the FDIC insurance maximum.
+Banking instruments, like certificates of deposit and bank savings accounts, are among the safest options you will find in the fixed income market, but with two caveats.
+Be sure the institution where you hold your money is FDIC-insured, and make sure your total account is below the FDIC insurance maximum of $250,000.
 Neither of these investments will make you rich, but they will give you the peace of mind that comes with knowing that your cash will be there when you need it.

 U.S. Treasury Notes and Bonds

-Despite the fiscal travails of the U.S. governments, longer-term Treasury securities are still entirely safe if they are held until maturity in the sense that investors are guaranteed to get their principal back.
-Prior to maturity, however, their prices can fluctuate substantially.
-As a result, investors for whom safety is a priority need to be sure that they won’t need to cash in their holdings prior to their maturity dates.
+Despite the fiscal travails of the U.S. governments, longer-term Treasury securities are still entirely safe if they are held until maturity.
+Before maturity, however, their prices can fluctuate substantially.
+As a result, investors that prioritize safety need to be sure that they won’t need to cash in their holdings before their maturity dates.
 Also, keep in mind that a mutual fund or exchange-traded fund that invests in Treasuries does not mature, and therefore carries with it the risk of principal loss.

 Stable Value Funds

-Stable value funds, an investment option in retirement plan programs (such as 401(k)s) and certain other tax-deferred vehicles, offer guaranteed return of principal with higher returns than are typically available in money market funds.
+Stable value funds, an investment option in retirement plan programs—such as 401(K)s and certain other tax-deferred vehicles—offer guaranteed return of principal with higher returns than typically available in money market funds.
 Stable value funds are insurance products since a bank or insurance company guarantees the return of principal and interest.
 The funds invest in high-quality fixed-income securities with maturities averaging about three years, which is how they can generate their higher yield.

 Money Market Funds